 For an overview about the history of Burning Man, this year’s event, and the staff behind the organization, please see our Virtual Press Kit.

-If you are looking to arrange an interview, request a speaker from the Burning Man organization, or include Burning Man in a book or other publication, please email email@example.com with your request.
+If you are looking to arrange an interview, request a speaker from Burning Man Project, or include Burning Man in a book or other publication, please email email@example.com with your request.

 Decommodification and Image Use

 Burning Man Project has a unique set of media and image-use policies guided primarily by our principle of Decommodification.
 While self-expression is highly encouraged, Burning Man Project does have an important set of policies surrounding media use.
 Burning Man images, video, and audio cannot be used in a commercial manner or to promote any products, brands, or services.
 Read more about our media policy here.

 Burning Man Project does not maintain a portfolio of “stock” or PR images.
 If you are working on a noncommercial article or presentation about Burning Man and are looking for high-quality images, you can browse through a wealth of beautiful photos on the Burning Man Gallery.
 If you would like to use images located in the Gallery, you will need to do the following:

 - Email the photographer of each image you would like to use and obtain permission to use the image in your publication.

 - Email a copy of the photographer’s permission and a link to the image to firstname.lastname@example.org, along with a description of the intended outlet.

 Once you receive written approval of the image use from Burning Man, you will then be able to include the images in your publication.

 Media and Press Projects in Black Rock City